svalinn/DAGMC/doc/usersguide/tally.rst

 1. Load the geometry you wish to mesh into Cubit/Trelis.
 2. Use the mesh tools to produce the meshes you want.
 3. Save the file as a .trelis or .cub file.
+Remember to check the "Use Legacy .cub file Format" option in Trelis or Cubit.
 4. Use MOAB's ``mbconvert`` executable to convert from the Cubit/Trelis format to a faceted .h5m file that DAGMC can use.